Table of Contents

 Rules and Alerts

-At Metricfire we provide a Hosted version of Prometheus.
-This includes long term, scalable, storage for Prometheus, in the form of remote_read and remote_write destinations for your existing Prometheus installations.
-That means off-disk storage, with redundancy built in, and extended retention of up to 2 years.
+At Metricfire we provide a hosted monitoring solution.
+This includes long-term, scalable, storage, in the form of remote_read and remote_write destinations for your existing installations.
+That means off-disk storage, with redundancy built-in, and extended retention of up to 2 years.

-It comes with a hosted Grafana service, which lets you configure your Prometheus installations as datasources.
-Alternatively, you can use the Metricfire datasource to view stored data from all your Prometheus servers together, in one place.
-Each Prometheus server may generate metrics with the same names and will often consider it’s own hostname to be localhost:9090.
-You can use the ‘external_labels’ option in the global configuration to ensure that similar metrics from different Prometheus servers can be differentiated.
+It comes with a hosted Grafana service, which lets you configure your installations as data sources.
+Alternatively, you can use the Metricfire data source to view stored data from all your servers together, in one place.
+Each server may generate metrics with the same names and will often consider its own hostname to be localhost:9090.
+You can use the ‘external_labels’ option in the global configuration to ensure that similar metrics from different servers can be differentiated.

 Get onto our free trial and check out what the product looks like - it only takes a few minutes to start using it.
 Also, get us on the phone by booking a demo.